Thomsn1337/ObsidianNotes/programming/web_development/css/css_box_model.md

 # The Box Model

-Every element on a web page is a rectangular box.
+The box model is a very important concept to understand positioning and layout in [CSS](css.md).
+Basically, every element on a web page is a rectangular box.
 Boxes can contain other boxes and can sit alongside other boxes.

 ![](box_model.png)